Miso soup recipes contain miso paste. What is miso? It is a Japanese name for fermented soy bean paste.

 Soy protein is also most similar to meat protein, making it an ideal protein substitute for vegans.

 However, soy beans do not cook well and many people have problems digesting and absorbing the nutrients.
-One way to overcome this is to ferment the beans.
+One way to overcome this is fermenting.

 Miso is an important food item in Japanese cuisine.
 Japanese chefs use it in soups, stews, marinates, seasonings and dips.
-I believe there are many recipes with miso in them but the most common is, of course, the miso soup.
+I believe there are countless miso recipes but the most common is, of course, the miso soup.

-Miso is very easy to find in the supermarkets.
+Miso is very easy to use and find in the supermarkets.
 It is therefore quite common in home kitchens.

 There are many types of miso pastes especially in different regions of Japan.
 There are white miso, red miso and brown miso.
 The darker the color, the more flavoursome the miso paste.
 Miso soups, I believe, is usually made with white miso where the flavour is lighter and more subtle.